greytyler/Properties-website/README.md

 # Properties-website
- Real Estate property website for finding your dream home
+ Real Estate properties website for finding your dream home